“Unveiling The Statue of Liberty” by Edward Moran

-“Unveiling The Statue of Liberty” by Edward Moran**

 “Unveiling The Statue of Liberty” by Edward Moran depicts October 28, 1886, when thousands of spectators gathered for the dedication of The Statue of Liberty.
 Moran captures the moment when the assembled warships fired a 21-gun salute to welcome the President for the dedication ceremony.
-Ships flying French and American flags fill the harbour as smoke from the gun salute rolls across the scene.
+Ships flying French and American flags fill the harbor as smoke from the gun salute rolls across the scene.

 The Statue of Liberty is a figure of a robed woman representing Libertas, a Roman goddess.
-She holds a torch above her head with her right hand, and in her left-hand carries a tablet inscribed in Roman numerals with the date July 4, 1776, the date of the U.S. Declaration of Independence.
+She holds a torch above her head with her right hand, and in her left hand carries a tablet inscribed in Roman numerals with the date July 4, 1776, the date of the U.S. Declaration of Independence.
 A broken chain lies at her feet.
-The statue became an icon of freedom and of the United States and was a welcoming sight to immigrants arriving in New York.
+The statue became an icon of freedom and the United States and was a welcoming sight to immigrants arriving in New York.